 For starters, let's answer the question posed by the title of today's blog post.
 Many people hesitate to file for divorce for a range of reasons.
 You may be concerned that the divorce is going to hurt your children.
 You may be concerned that the divorce is going to hurt you as an individual.
 You may be concerned about the future financial implications that divorce may have if you are reliant upon your spouse for food, shelter, and other essentials.
 There is nothing wrong with having these sorts of concerns, but then again, these concerns are insufficient, in my opinion, to hold you back from filing for divorce if that is what is best for you and your family.
 I would recommend that you consider those concerns that are based in reality and what concerns are based more so on your fears and unfounded beliefs.

 I have talked with people over the years who believe that there is some advantage to two filings, first in the divorce.
 Other times, I will hear from people that it is better to respond than file for divorce.
 On a practical level, there is no real difference between the two.
 Procedurally, the law does not favor the person who files for divorce.
-However, there are practical advantages to filing for divorce, such as having advanced notice on what is coming in having more time to prepare.
+However, there are practical advantages to filing for divorce, such as having advanced notice of what is coming in having more time to prepare.

 Have you ever been surprised by the actions of another person?
 Have you ever received news that caught you off guard and left you pondering what to do next?
 That could easily happen if your spouse files for divorce against you.
 You can be served with divorce papers out of the blue with no warning at all.
 This can put you in the unenviable position of having to respond to a divorce that you had not considered previously.
 What would you do next?
 Who would you turn to?
 Would you even know where to begin?

 By filing for divorce, you would have ostensibly put some thought into whether or not to file and would have developed goals or at least motivations as to why you are filing for divorce.
 Most likely, you would have hired an attorney, and that lawyer would have helped you with the process; it would have helped you develop in fine-tune the goals you have set for yourself.
 This is a distinct advantage because he will not have to spend time thinking about these things while your spouse is being served with the paperwork.
-Rather, you can take that opportunity to plan the next stages of your divorce or two put into action some of the goals you have set for yourself.
+Rather, you can take that opportunity to plan the next stages of your divorce or two and put into action some of the goals you have set for yourself.

 Another advantage of filing for divorce from your spouse rather than responding would be that you have an opportunity to collect information in documents while you prepare for the case.
 So much of a divorce is negotiating over subjects related to community property.
 If you believe that you will be the spouse who leaves your marital home, you may lose access to documents on a home computer or contained in a file cabinet.
 If you think this is the case, you can use your time preparing for the divorce to take photos of items, inventory rooms in your home, collect documents, and make copies where necessary.
 I'm certainly not telling you to hide documents or destroy things, but I am telling you that you can take the time to organize your case from this perspective by filing the first period.

 On the other hand, responding to divorce means that he will not have this opportunity to prepare as much.
 Rather, you may end up being caught flatfooted and will have to respond to your spouse, who may be ahead of you in the planning process.
-This offers a bit of a disadvantage, at least at the beginning of your case but keeps in mind that as long as you respond with an answer to your spouse's original petition for divorce that the courts cannot move on without you in the case.
+This offers a bit of a disadvantage, at least at the beginning of your case but keeps in mind that as long as you respond with an answer to your spouse's original petition for divorce the courts cannot move on without you in the case.
 You would need to be given notice and the opportunity to respond to any pleadings or an opportunity to attend any hearings that are set up.

 If you have been served with divorce papers and it seems like your spouse is light years ahead of you, don't worry.
 While you may be at a disadvantage from a practical standpoint, for now, you will have an opportunity to catch up to them by being diligent and speaking with an attorney as quickly as possible.